clivelo/clivelo.github.io/index.md

 title: About Me
 feature_text: |
   ## Clive LO
-  :robot: An AI enthusiast with a background in cognitive neuroscience and psychology :brain:
+  An AI enthusiast with a background in cognitive neuroscience and psychology
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Hey, I'm Clive—an AI enthusiast with a Psychology background from Hong Kong."
 ---